-Total rental expense was \$66,784 for the years ended December 31, 2017 and 2016.
+Total rental expense was \$66,784 for the years ended December 31, 2018 and 2017.

-There is pending litigation against the Company as of December 31, 2017.
+There is pending litigation against the Company as of December 31, 2018.
 The litigation relates to two loans which are claimed to have been fraudulently executed by an individual who was not authorized to do so by the borrowing company.
-As of December 31, 2017, the Company has moved these loans to an impaired loan classification and established a specific reserve.
-The Company established approximately \$1,579,000 of specific reserve related to its estimate for potential losses regarding this matter as of December 31, 2017.
+The Company has moved these loans to an impaired loan classification and established a specific reserve of approximately \$1,489,000 related to its estimate for potential losses regarding this matter as of December 31, 2018.